 This edition of North American Indian Drama contains 244 plays by 48 playwrights.
 More than half of the works are previously unpublished, and hard to find, representing groups such as Cherokee, Mtis, Creek, Choctaw, Pembina Chippewa, Ojibway, Lenape, Comanche, Cree, Navajo, Rappahannock, Hawaiian/Samoan, and others.

 Although it has not been separated out as a distinct category, the Harris Collection includes work by a wide range of Indigenous American poets and playwrights of the 19th and 20th centuries, comprising small press publications and broadsides that include the work of Indigenous American visual artists in addition to publications produced by the mainstream press.
-These items can be readily identified on an "author" or "title" search in JOSIAH.
+These items can be readily identified by author or title in BruKnow by using the facets (found to the left of the list of search results) to refine your search.

 The Hay Library's general collection of rare books includes many prose works by Indigenous American authors, as well as materials produced in or about Indigenous American languages.
 It is particularly strong on source materials for the 19th century.